 On startup the Bricklet will be in the CardemuInitialization state.
 The initialization will only take about 20ms.
 After that it changes to CardemuIdle.

-The Bricklet is also reinitialized if the mode is changed, see setMode().
+The Bricklet is also reinitialized if the mode is changed, see setMode()

 The functions of this Bricklet can be called in the CardemuIdle state and all of the CardemuReady and CardemuError states.

-Example: If you call cardemuStartDiscovery(), the state will change to CardemuDiscover until the discovery is finished.
-Then it will change to either CardemuDiscoverReady if it worked or to CardemuDiscoverError if it didn't.
+to either CardemuDiscoverReady if it worked or to CardemuDiscoverError if it

 The same approach is used analogously for the other API functions.